 A student must have permission from their off-campus supervisor before seeking a second job.
-If approved for a second job, the supervisor must inform the Off-Campus Coordinator Karen Holland by email.
+If approved for a second job, the supervisor must inform Student Employment by e-mail.
 The supervisor has the right to deny the student's request to work at a second job.
 The supervisor's decision is final.

 A student's primary responsibility is their academic achievement and work cannot be a priority.